ApryseSDK/pdftron-react-native/README.md

 ##### setFlagsForAnnotations
 To set flags for specified annotations in the current document.
 The `flagValue` controls whether a flag will be set to or removed from the annotation.

+Note: the old function `setFlagForAnnotations` is deprecated.
+Please use this one.

 Parameters:

 Name | Type | Description